 The best thing is that you don't just have to grin and bear it.

 POSB offers a bank-to-earn account that helps you earn higher interest rates if you utilise the bank for a wide range of products and services.

-If you're a parent, this a great time to put those everyday expenses to better use.
+If you're a parent, this is a great time to put those everyday expenses to better use.
 We know that you're going to have to pay for tuition, extra classes, the tennis and piano lessons, books and uniforms, so why not get something back in return?

 Here’s where the “do-less” magic lies.
 There’s no minimum salary amount, no minimum credit card spend, and no minimum investment or insurance premium amount.
 And if you’re 29 and below, no minimum balance is required.

-- the number of everyday banking services you use: DBS/POSB credit cards, the payment of home loan instalments, the purchase of insurance, or an investment amount that suits your lifestyle and savings pattern.
+- The number of everyday banking services you use: DBS/POSB credit cards, the payment of home loan instalments, the purchase of insurance, or an investment amount that suits your lifestyle and savings pattern.